-Dropbox is a reliable app, but sometimes Windows 10 users encounter various issues when running it on Microsoft latest OS.
-Oftentimes, users complaint that the Dropbox sync icons don’t show in Windows 10, especially after having upgraded to this OS.
+Dropbox is a reliable app, but sometimes Windows 10 users encounter various issues when running it on Microsoft’s latest OS.
+Oftentimes, users complained that the Dropbox sync icons don’t show in Windows 10, especially after having upgraded to this OS.

-If your Dropbox sync icons are not visible in Windows 10, follow the steps listed below to fix this issue.
+Dropbox sync icons not working on Windows 10, how to fix them?

 Solution 1 – Reinstall the latest version of the Dropbox desktop application